tytzM17/Lokian.eth/README.md

 - Breed then mint, pinJson, payable (mvp) 11/21/2021
 - free packs are not nft not payable, basic to advance packs are nfts and payable (mvp) 11/29/2021
 - breed mons are nft, payable (mvp) 11/29/2021
+- Change contract to accept IERC20 e.g. USDT, instead of native token.
+For easy price maintenance. (mvp)  12/8/2021
+- Create meme token functions (100 trillion, mvp) 12/8/2021
+- fight function extension, earn meme token when you win (mvp) 12/8/2021

 Ongoing
-- Change contract to accept IERC20 e.g. USDT, instead of native token.
-For easy price maintenance. (mvp)
-- Test create and breed mon packs functionality (mvp)
+- Test create, breed, mint mon packs functionality (mvp)

-- Create meme coin with future utility (10-100 trillion?, feature)

-- fight wins (earn meme coin?), pay with meme coin? to set on-chain record e.g. name or address or title, wins 120 loss 2, rank no. 1 (feature)
+- Pay with meme token to set on-chain record e.g. name or address or title, wins 120 loss 2, rank no. 1 (feature)

 - Set frontend in pinata or ipfs, use bit.ly(shorten url) atm (mvp)
 - Deploy and test to rinkeby or evm-compatible testnets (mvp)